-Alex is a PhD candidate at the DIW Graduate Center, the Socio-Economic Panel (SOEP), and the Berlin School of Economics.
-He studied Economics at Tinbergen Institute in Amsterdam (MPhil) and at the Free University of Berlin (B.Sc.).
+Alex is a PhD candidate at the Socio-Economic Panel (SOEP) and the Berlin School of Economics.
+He studied Economics at Tinbergen Institute in Amsterdam (MPhil) and at Freie Universität Berlin (B.Sc.).
 His research interests lie in applied microeconomics, especially in the topics labor, education, and inequality.

 In the survey management of the SOEP, Florian Griese compiles the survey instruments from the research interests of the scientists, the requirements and potentials of longitudinal data processing, the current legal regulations in Germany and the framework conditions with the survey institute.

 Char Hilgers is a PhD student in Sociology at the Humboldt University's Berlin Graduate School of Social Science, funded by the Socio-Economic Panel at DIW Berlin.
-Their research focuses on statistical techniques for nonresponse in survey settings, in particular when missingness means something.
-They are interested in refusal, misdirection, and obfuscation in survey settings, and ethical dilemmas...
+Their research is on statistical techniques for nonresponse in survey settings: when missingness means something.
+From multiple imputation for handling missing not at random, to the data integration of probability and non-probability...

 Bettina Hünteler is a research associate in the DECIPHE research project at DIW Berlin.
 Her research focuses on social inequality, such as wealth or health in the context of kinship and migration, with a particular emphasis on the life course approach.
 Methodologically, she uses advanced quantitative methods such as sequence and cluster analysis, and multi-level models.
 Before joining DIW, she...